mmilano/SidePanelCollapse/README.md

 ## The Advanced Demo

 The "advanced demo" (for want of a more clever name) is a more involved example of using SidePanelCollapse.
 It has a top-level home page and a couple of mock interior pages.
-Although these are all individual page files, the site is structured as a kind of primordial single page application in that all of the pages rely on a single common javascript file with a simplistic routing mechanism to run different functions depending on the page.
+Although these are all individual page files, the site is structured as a kind of conceptual single page application in that all of the pages rely on a single common javascript file with a simplistic routing mechanism to run different functions depending on the page.

-In this demo, SidePanelCollapse is incorporated into the site's source, is initialized programmatically, and has custom configuration settings.
+In the advanced demo, SidePanelCollapse is incorporated into the site's source, is initialized programmatically, and has custom configuration settings.

 ### Inclusion: Integrated